marcoparello/CTF-Writeups/DownUnderCTF-2024/web/zoo-feedback-form.md

 ![](../images/zoo-feedback-form-part-4.png)

 The feedback form uses XML to process the feedback.
 XML is basically HTML but without the predefined tags.
-Because the XML is rendered in the request, not the response, I inserted:
+Because the XML is rendered in the request, not the in the server response, I am able to edit the XML directly.
+So, I inserted:

 ![](../images/zoo-feedback-form-part-5.png)